ahmadassaf/booklight/README.md

 - The ability to switch to urls search **NEW**
 - Launching urls in current or new tab **NEW**
 - Fuzzy search enabled for filtering on both folders and urls **NEW**

-### Things i would like to do

-- Add mouse interactions
-- Add better logic to the star icon (at the moment it only shows when the page is successfully bookmarked) but it will not update if remove the bookmark ... etc.
-- ~~Add fuzzy search for filtering from input box~~
-- Smart folder suggestions
-- ~~Remember last location when going back to main screen or removing filters~~ **done**

 ![booklight](http://g.recordit.co/CP32P1AZwl.gif)